pgRouting/pgrouting/doc/topology/pgr_nodeNetwork.rst

 :doc:`topology-functions` for an overview of a topology for routing algorithms.
 :doc:`pgr_analyzeOneWay` to analyze directionality of the edges.
 :doc:`pgr_createTopology` to create a topology based on the geometry.
-:doc:`pgr_analyzeGraph` to analyze the edges and vertices of the edge table.

 .. rubric:: Indices and tables